 - Met Home / Auto Insurances: MetLife extends the employee home and auto insurance discounts to University retirees.
 These premiums cannot be deducted from your monthly MSERS pension payments, so you must pro-actively contact MetLife (link to contacts) to make alternative payment arrangements.

 - Met/Hyatt Legal Insurance: your Met/Hyatt Legal insurance coverage ends upon retirement.

-- Dental Insurance: your dental insurance coverage ends at the end of the month following your retirement (eg, if you retire January 3 your dental coverage will end the last day of February).You have two options for dental insurance based on your former University employment.
-If dental insurance coverage is important to you, explore these and other dental coverage options (eg, through the MA Health Connector – link, the AARP and other)
+- Dental Insurance: the dental insurance you have as an employee ends following your retirement.You have two options for dental insurance based on your former University employment.
+If dental insurance coverage is important to you, explore these and other dental coverage options (eg, through the MA Health Connector – link, the AARP and other).

 - COBRA: you may continue your employee dental insurance plan for up to 18 months (up to 36 months if you are 65 years of age or older upon retirement) by paying 102% of the premium.
 Your dental plan administrator will send a COBRA notice to your home.
 If you wish to continue your current coverage under COBRA, return the COBRA enrollment form to that administrator.
 COBRA dental premiums are not deducted from your monthly MSERS pension; you will need to make direct premium payments to the plan administrator.

 - GIC Retiree Dental Plan: you may enroll in the GIC Retiree Dental Plan upon retirement, upon loss of coverage under another plan (for instance expiration of coverage under COBRA, above) or during the GIC open enrollment (end of April/beginning of May each year with coverage effective July 1) any year.
 Please note that if you enroll in the GIC Retiree Dental Plan and later cancel your coverage, you will not be eligible to re-enroll in the future.